 TRC meetings bulletin

-Items of interest from today’s meetings of two of the Council’s key committees, Consents & Regulatory, and Policy & Planning:
+Items of interest from this week’s meetings of the Council’s two key committees, Consents & Regulatory, and Policy & Planning:

 Region keeps good eye on dairying – report

 An independent report by an environmental advocacy group has ranked the Council highly for the way it monitors dairy farms and enforces the required standards.
 Taranaki was one of just four regions to receive an A grade in the Forest and Bird assessment, the Consents and Regulatory Committee was told.
 The other three were Tasman, Hawke’s Bay and Wellington, whose dairy sectors are much smaller.
 The Taranaki Regional Council won top marks for monitoring every farm in the region, carrying out ‘cold call’ inspections and taking enforcement action in every case of serious non-compliance.
 Forest and Bird criticised the Council for what the report called inconsistencies in its response to environmental breaches.
 But the Committee was told the Council has a consistent policy which allows a range of responses depending on individual circumstances, which can and do vary.
 The Forest and Bird report says 75% of New Zealand dairy farms are in the eight regions that, unlike Taranaki, do not monitor 100% of farms.